• Skip to primary navigation

 What do I serve with broccoli alfredo?

 Sometimes, we will eat this dish all by itself when we don’t feel like eating anything else.
 Other times, we will serve it with a big fat steak or some grilled chicken.
 It also goes lovely with breadsticks too.
-A salad is also a great compliment, as well.
+A salad is also a great compliment.

 Related Recipes